LnC-Juice/MaCalc/README.md

 # Mastery Connect/Tracker automated SBL grader

-## Please Submit any issues you find to the isses page.
+## Please Submit any issues you find to the issues page.

 **The project is still in early stages.**